Fast Approximate Dynamic Programming for Input-Affine Dynamics: From minimization in primal domain to addition in dual domain

-We now consider the error introduced by Algorithm~\ref{alg:d-CDP general} w.r.t. the DP operator~\eqref{eq:DP op}.
-Let us begin with presenting an alternative representation of the d-CDP operator that sheds some light on the main sources of error in the d-CDP operation.
+We now consider the error of Algorithm~\ref{alg:d-CDP general} w.r.t. the DP operator~\eqref{eq:DP op}.
+Let us begin with presenting an alternative representation of the d-CDP operator that sheds some light on the main sources of error.